Maldives top court orders retrial of ex-president, opposition leaders

 The country has been mired in political unrest since Nasheed, its first democratically elected leader, was ousted in 2012.
 He was later sentenced to 13 years in jail on terrorism charges after a trial denounced as hasty and unfair by the United Nations human rights chief.

-In its ruling on Thursday, the Supreme Court said it found that prosecutors and judges had been unduly influenced “to conduct politically motivated investigations” into the allegations leveled at Nasheed, former vice president Ahmed Adeeb and the other opposition leaders who had challenged Yameen.
-It ordered fresh investigations and trials to be held.
+In its ruling on Thursday, the Supreme Court said it found that prosecutors and judges had been unduly influenced “to conduct politically motivated investigations” into the allegations leveled at Nasheed, former vice president Ahmed Adeeb and the other opposition leaders who had challenged President Abdulla Yameen.

-It also nullified a ruling in which 12 legislators lost their parliamentary seats for defecting last July from President Abdulla Yameen’s ruling party.
+It also nullified a ruling in which 12 legislators lost their parliamentary seats for defecting last July from Yameen’s ruling party.
 Yameen lost his majority in the 85-member legislature after the defections.

 Ibrahim Hussain Shihab, a spokesman for the President’s Office, said in a statement that the government had questions about the ruling but would comply with it.